runtimeverification/rv-predict/README.md

     Usage: rv-predict [rv_predict_options] [java_options] <command_line>
         Common options (use -h -v for a complete list):

-        --agent             Run only the logging stage [false] --dir               output directory [null]
+        --log             Run only the logging stage [false] --dir               output directory [null]
     -h, --help              print help info [false]
-        --java              optional separator for java arguments [false] --predict           Run only the prediction stage [false] --timeout           rv-predict timeout in seconds [3600]
+        --java              optional separator for Java arguments [false] --predict           Run only the prediction stage [false] --timeout           rv-predict timeout in seconds [3600]
     -v, --verbose           generate more verbose output [false]

 - the `--dir` option can be used to specify the output directory of the tool.
-- the `--agent` option can used (usualy in conjunction with the `--dir` option to tell RV-Predict that the prediction phase should be skipped.
+- the `--log` option can used (usualy in conjunction with the `--dir` option to tell RV-Predict that the prediction phase should be skipped.
 - the `--predict` option can used (usualy in conjunction with the `--dir` option to tell RV-Predict that the logging phase should be skipped, reusing an already